AJ Bell Great Scottish Run

 With a city centre start and finish, the AJ Bell Great Scottish Run is a celebration of everything that is great about Glasgow: inspiring urban architecture, green spaces, history, music, strength, spirit and, of course, great people, personality and humour.
 Thousands take part in the half marathon or 10k running event each year to challenge themselves and to raise money for good causes.
 And Scotland’s friendliest city always delivers on the support front too, with crowds of locals turning out each year to cheer and high-five from beginning to end.
 Plus, there are medals, finisher t-shirts and bragging rights for all.

 Please note: this is a provisional timetable and is subject to change.
-We will communicate your specific wave colour, assembly and start time on your run number.

 Training AdviceView All Training Articles

 It’s been called ‘the friendliest city in the UK’ by readers of Condé Nast, and Glasgow certainly deserves the award if the warmth of its running clubs is anything to go by.
 If you’re after good fun, good humour and good friends you could certainly do worse than join a… Read More.

 7 Best Places To Run In Glasgow

 Training for a run in Scotland's largest city couldn’t be more picturesque.
 Read More.